Why Did We Stop Going Back to The Moon?

 Putting a man on the moon by the end of the decade

-He’s only doing it because of the progress of the Soviets and Yuri Gagarin’s flight just a few weeks earlier.
-On May 25, 1961, President John F. Kennedy announced his goal of putting a man on the moon by the end of the decade.
+Kennedy pursued the moon landing primarily because of Soviet advancements, including Yuri Gagarin’s flight a few weeks earlier.
+On May 25, 1961, he announced the goal of putting a man on the moon by the decade’s end.

-It’s also been suggested, but it was to help make up for the humiliation of the disastrous U.S.-backed invasion of Cuba at the Bay of Pigs, which also happened under his administration.
+It’s also been suggested that this goal was intended to compensate for the embarrassment of the U.S.-backed Bay of Pigs invasion in Cuba, which happened during his administration.

-And so when he made his speech to Congress on May 25, 1961, and said the following “I believe that this nation should commit itself to achieve the goal before this decade is out of landing a man on the moon and returning him safely to the earth” he quite literally meant one man.
+When he addressed Congress on May 25, 1961, saying, “I believe that this nation should commit itself to achieving the goal before this decade is out of landing a man on the moon and returning him safely to Earth,” he meant it literally.

-The mission would be to get a single astronaut to land on the moon, plant the U.S. flag, and then return home.
-To Kennedy, Apollo was a political decision to achieve a political goal.
-This was to demonstrate to the rest of the world and those developing nations that were still struggling with their future political paths that the technological and organizational power of the United States, and therefore democratic capitalism was superior to soviet-style communism.
+The mission aimed to have a single astronaut land on the moon, plant the U.S. flag, and then return home.
+For Kennedy, Apollo was a political decision meant to achieve a political goal: to show the world and developing nations, which were still determining their future political paths, that the technological and organizational power of the United States, and by extension, democratic capitalism, was superior to Soviet-style communism.

-Although this was an out-and-out race to beat the Soviets, Kennedy tried to back out of his commitment by offering to share the moon mission with the Soviets twice, once in a private meeting with Nikita Khrushchev in June 1961 and again in the United Nations speech in September of 1963.
+Although the mission was a clear race to outpace the Soviets, Kennedy attempted to back out of his commitment by twice offering to share the moon mission with them—first in a private meeting with Nikita Khrushchev in June 1961 and later during a United Nations speech in September 1963.

 Apollo 1 accident

-Although most of her systems had been tested and previous missions had been flown around the moon, the lunar lander’s development took much longer than expected.
-The landing of Apollo 11 and the ascent back from the lunar surface was something that could not be simulated accurately on Earth.
+While most systems had been tested and previous missions had orbited the moon, developing the lunar lander took longer than anticipated.
+The landing of Apollo 11 and the subsequent ascent from the lunar surface were aspects that couldn’t be accurately simulated on Earth.

 If Apollo 11 was stranded on the Moon